freqtrade/freqtrade/docs/strategy-customization.md

 # Strategy Customization

-This page explains where to customize your strategies, and add new indicators.
+This page explains how to customize your strategies, and add new indicators.

+Please familiarize yourself with [Freqtrade basics](bot-basics.md) first.

 ## Install a custom strategy file